malpanez/ansible-devcontainer-vscode/docs/QUICKSTART.md

 ## 5. What happens during the build

-- VS Code pulls the prebuilt GHCR image for the selected stack (Ansible by default); Python stacks share the `devcontainer-base:py312` layer.
+- VS Code pulls the prebuilt GHCR image for the selected stack (Ansible by default).
+When the registry is unreachable the helper scripts rebuild the image locally, including the shared Python base `devcontainer-base:py312`.
 - The image already includes system packages and `uv`; only stack-specific tooling needs to install at runtime.
+- On first launch the post-create hook runs `sudo uv pip install --system ...` inside the container to fetch Python tooling (Ansible lint stack, Checkov); subsequent restarts reuse the cached volume.
 - For the Ansible stack the `postCreateCommand` installs collections via `ansible-galaxy collection install -r requirements.yml`.
 - Workspace playbooks/roles are available under `/workspace`.